Alpha12345678901/BackEnd/README.md

     }
 ]

 Note that each unique token passed in to the post API corresponds to a unique chess game.
-Pass in an existing token if you want to update an existing game with the next player's move or a new tokenn for a new chess game.
+Pass in an existing token if you want to update an existing game with the next player's move or a new token for a new chess game.